 Staff & Music Teachers

-Brandon R. is a North Carolina native with a passion for music education and all types of music.
+Brandon R., Assistant Director and Instructor, is a North Carolina native with a passion for music education and all types of music.
 Brandon stays busy teaching local high school marching bands, percussion ensembles, Jazz bands, and private lessons, as well as performing at local music venues.
 During the summers of 2009 and 2011, Brandon toured the country with a world class DCI drum and bugle corps, and in 2015 Brandon graduated from North Carolina Central University with a B.A. in Music Education and a B.M. in Jazz Studies.
 During his time at NCCU Brandon had the honor of sharing the stage with renowned musicians such as Branford Marsalis, Maceo Parker, Benny Golson, Joe Chambers, Wallace Roney, and Joey Calderazzo.
 As a percussionist, Brandon considers his main instruments to be the vibraphone and the drums, but has a love for learning and playing a wide variety of different instruments.
 He hopes that through performance and education he can raise cultural awareness and help restore the presence of Jazz and American music in our communities

 Chase P., a North Carolina native and Guitarist/composer, has been passionate about music for as long as he can remember.
 Beginning primarily as a self-taught guitarist, Chase began his formal studies in classical guitar at the University of North Carolina at Asheville in 2008.
 During his undergraduate studies, Chase immersed himself in not only classical guitar, but a multitude of genres and guitar styles.
 Not to be confined to one musical idiom, Chase began his master's studies at North Carolina Central University; earning his M.M. in jazz composition and arranging in May, 2016.
 Chase is excited to share his knowledge and love for music with his students at B2R, and can't wait to help students reach their full musical potential.